MEDI 7055 MR Neurology - Head, Neck and Spinal Imaging

 Level Postgraduate Coursework Level 7 subject

 b.
-Medical Radiation Practitioner ?
-Hands on Practical training and basic Image interpretation.
+Medical MRI Practitioner – Hands on Practical training and basic Image interpretation.

-Note: The Working with Children Check (WWCC) and Student Undertaking has been temporarily been removed.
+Note: Due to covid restriction, the Working with Children Check (WWCC) and Student Undertaking has been temporarily been removed.

 To be eligible to enrol in a subject and attend a NSW- located health-related placement in your program, students must meet Western Sydney University program requirements and Special Legislative Requirements to be assessed early in their second year of part-time study against the following: